Asthajha2/SHECURE/README.md

 OpenStreetMap tiles through Leaflet​

-Open index.html directly in a modern browser, or serve it via a simple static server (for example, VS Code Live Server or python -m http.server).​
+Open index.html directly in a modern browser, or serve it via a simple static server

 The splash screen will run, then you will be taken to login or signup depending on the saved auth state.​

 Usage Notes​
-Default demo account: email demo@demo.com and password demo123 if no local user profile exists.​

 All data is stored locally in the browser using keys such as shesecure_authenticated, shesecure_userProfile, and shesecure_settings.​

-Map-based safe routing and some learning videos are locked for the Free plan; upgrading inside the UI flips internal plan flags and unlocks features (no real payment integration yet).​
+Map-based safe routing and some learning videos are locked for the Free plan; upgrading inside the UI flips internal plan flags and unlocks features .​

 SOS, map, and safe places features depend on geolocation and should be tested over HTTPS or localhost for full browser support.​